xiguichen/kafka-problem/docker.md

 # after previous command, we are in kafka
 $KAFKA_HOME/bin/kafka-topics.sh --delete --zookeeper zookeeper:2181 --topic mytopic

+# after previous command, we should have deleted the topic if there is no data transfered
+# In order to delete the topic in that case, we need to delete the kafka data and zookeeper data
+$KAFKA_HOME/bin/zookeeper-shell.sh

+# after previous command, we are in zookeeper shell, run below command to delete the topic from zookeeper
+rmr  /brokers/topics/mytopic

+# find where the kafka data is stored, example log.dirs=/kafka/kafka-logs-00c386f8d753
+cat config/server.properties  | grep log.dirs

+# remove kafka data
+rm -rf /kafka/kafka-logs-00c386f8d753/mytopic*
 ```

 ### List all the topic in kafka by command